practicalli/clojure-web-services/projects/leiningen/todo-app/postgres/index.md

 # Postgres Database

 > #### TODO::Content may be a little dated, sorry
-> Content update during the summer of 2020
+> Content update during the Winter of 2020

   Postgres is a modern and powerful relational database that also supports storing of json, xml and object relationships.
 Postgres has a strong open source community behind it and is actively maintained.
 Postgres is also highly scalable database with drivers for all the major programming languages.